Last Judgment: Eastern Orthodoxy

 Eastern Orthodoxy teaches that salvation is bestowed by God as a free gift of divine grace, which cannot be earned, and by which forgiveness of sins is available to all.
 However, the deeds done by each person are believed to affect how he will be judged, following the Parable of the Sheep and the Goats.
 How forgiveness is to be balanced against behavior is not well-defined in scripture, judgment in the matter being solely Christ's.

 Similarly, although Orthodoxy teaches that sole salvation is obtained only through Christ and his Church, the fate of those outside the Church at the Last Judgment is left to the mercy of God and is not declared.

 Icons

-The theme of the Last Judgment is extremely important in Orthodoxy.
-Traditionally, an Orthodox church will have a fresco or mosaic of the Last Judgment on the back (western) wall so that the faithful, as they leave the services, are reminded that they will be judged by what they do during this earthly life.
+The theme of the Last Judgment is important in Orthodoxy.
+Traditionally, an Orthodox church will have a fresco or mosaic of the Last Judgment on the back (western) wall so that the faithful, as they leave the services, are reminded that they will be judged by what they do during earthly life.